BTU Metals (CVE:BTU) Shares Up 20% – Here’s Why

 BTU Metals Corp.
-(CVE:BTU – Get Free Report)’s share price traded up 20% during mid-day trading on Saturday .
+(CVE:BTU – Get Free Report) rose 20% during mid-day trading on Saturday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-379,500 shares traded hands during trading, an increase of 141% from the average session volume of 157,741 shares.
+Approximately 379,500 shares were traded during mid-day trading, an increase of 141% from the average daily volume of 157,741 shares.
 The stock had previously closed at C$0.03.

 About BTU Metals